Strift/awesome-esports/README.md

 - [valorant.js](https://github.com/liamcottle/valorant.js): This is an unofficial NodeJS library for interacting with the VALORANT APIs used in game.

 ### API wrappers

+> Please note this section excludes the video game-specific API wrappers, that live in the section above.

 - [Blizzard.js](https://github.com/benweier/blizzard.js): Blizzard.js is a promise-based Node.js library for the Blizzard Community Platform API written with TypeScript.
 - [Discord.js](https://github.com/discordjs/discord.js): A powerful JavaScript library for interacting with the Discord API.